-BIOGRAPHY Sara Maher grew up on Garigal land in Sydney and moved to Nipaluna/ Hobart in 1997.
-Sara works in painting, drawing, assemblage and installation.
+Sara Maher grew up on Garigal land in Sydney and moved to nipaluna/Hobart in 1997.
+Sara works across painting, drawing, assemblage and installation.
 She looks to her material practice as a form of dialogue, wherein the more-than-human world is sentient and responsive.
-This entangles with how she, as a non-Indigenous artist, apprehends a sense of being in Lutruwita/ Tasmania.
+This entangles with how she apprehends a sense of place in lutruwita/Tasmania.
 In the wet studio, Sara is sensitive to the way water and ink coalesce on and through large sheets of paper to reveal ambient fields of peripheral space.
-These abstractions heighten and displace our perception - they shift, between the visible and the imperceptible, between life-affirming enchantment and haunting atmospheres of affect.
-Sara holds a Diploma of Fine Art from the National Art School, Gadi /Sydney (1995); and a Bachelor of Fine Art (1999) and Master of Fine Art and Design (2005) from the University of Tasmania, Nipaluna/Hobart.
-Sara has undertaken residencies in remote locations in Lutruwita/ Tasmania and nationally that have enabled an immersive engagement with place, including Lunawanna-Alonnah/ Bruny Island, TAS through the Bruny20; Warloundigerler/Cradle Mountain, TAS; Wilyakali/ Broken Hill, NSW; Milaythina ngayapi-mana/Queenstown, TAS; Leeawulena/Lake St Clair, TAS and Wukaluwikiwayna/ Maria Island, TAS.
-In 2022 she was awarded the Tidal prize, City of Devonport Tasmanian Art Award.
-Recent exhibitions include: Chrysalid, Bett Gallery Nipaluna/Hobart, solo (2023); Ancestral Presence, with Luana Towney (palawa/wiradjuri artist), through the CULTIVATE program, connecting Indigenous and non-Indigenous artists, LongHouse, Nipaluna/Hobart - 2022; In (and out of) the Grey, Bett Gallery, Nipaluna/Hobart, solo and Un/Touched Wilderness, Devonport Regional Gallery, Paranaple/Devonport, group (2021).
-Sara Maher is represented by Bett Gallery: bettgallery.com.au Artist's website: out-of-field.net ACKNOWLEDGEMENTS
+These abstractions heighten and displace our perception; they shift between the visible and the imperceptible, between life-affirming enchantment and haunting atmospheres of affect.

+Sara holds a Diploma of Fine Art from the National Art School, Gadi/Sydney (1995); and a Bachelor of Fine Art (1999) and Master of Fine Art and Design (2005) from the University of Tasmania, nipaluna/Hobart.
+Sara has undertaken residencies in remote locations in lutruwita/Tasmania and nationally that have enabled an immersive engagement with place, including Lunawanna-alonnah/Bruny Island, through the Bruny20 project, TAS; Warloundigerler/Cradle Mountain, TAS; Wilyakali/Broken Hill, NSW; Milaythina ngayapimana/ Queenstown, TAS; leeawulena/Lake St Clair, TAS and wukaluwikiwayna/Maria Island, TAS.
+In 2022 she was awarded the Tidal prize, City of Devonport Art Award, TAS.
+Recent exhibitions include: Chrysalid, Bett Gallery nipaluna/ Hobart (2023); Ancestral Presence, in collaboration with Luana Towney (palawa/wiradjuri artist), CULTIVATE program, connecting Indigenous and non-Indigenous artists, LongHouse, nipaluna/Hobart (2022); In (and out of) the Grey, Bett Gallery, nipaluna/Hobart (2021); Un/Touched Wilderness, Devonport Regional Gallery, Paranaple/ Devonport (group exhibition) (2021); and Where time folds endlessly, in collaboration with sound artist Nigel Farley, Biennale of Australian Art Festival, ballaarat/Ballarat, VIC, (2018).

+Sara Maher is represented by Bett Gallery: bettgallery.com.au Artist's website: out-of-field.net